awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

        :dedent: 4

    Similar to activity types, workflow types are identified by a *name* and a *version* and also have configurable timeouts.
-See :java-api:`RegisterWorkflowTypeRequest
+See :aws-java-class:`RegisterWorkflowTypeRequest
    <services/simpleworkflow/model/RegisterWorkflowTypeRequest>` for more information.

-   If the workflow type that you're trying to register already exists, an :java-api:`TypeAlreadyExistsException <services/simpleworkflow/model/TypeAlreadyExistsException>` is raised.
+   If the workflow type that you're trying to register already exists, an :aws-java-class:`TypeAlreadyExistsException <services/simpleworkflow/model/TypeAlreadyExistsException>` is raised.

 #.
 Finally, make the class executable by providing it a ``main`` method, which will register the